-The participants' views on the web-conferences and the technical difficulties faced by the presenters and participating students and how they were overcome were sorted out and analyzed qualitatively.
+The participants' views on the online workshops and the technical difficulties faced by the presenters and participating students and how they were overcome were sorted out and analyzed qualitatively.

-7. RESULTS
+7. Results

-7.1 Benefits of the Training Web-conferences
+7.1 Benefits of the online training workshops

-Responses to the survey indicated that all of the participants considered the web-conferences extremely useful and would like to join any web-conferences to be conducted in the future.
-The web-conferences helped them overcome barriers of time, and geographic and professional isolation.
-They gave them a chance to meet and learn in real time from experts in different parts of the world.
-They gave them a chance to get to know and collaborate with graduate students studying the same major in other countries and other universities.
-The participants could join the web-conferences from home, and did not have to travel physically to a particular location.
-Thus, they saved travel time and expenses.
+Responses to the survey indicated that all of the participants considered the synchronous online workshops extremely useful and would like to join any online workshops to be conducted in the future.
+They helped them overcome barriers of time and geographic and professional isolation.
+They gave them a chance to meet and learn in real time from experts in different parts of the world and a chance to get to know and collaborate with graduate students studying the same major in other countries and other universities.
+The participants could join the online workshops from home and did not have to travel physically to a particular location.
+Thus they saved travel time and expenses.

-Despite the technical problems, the web-conferences helped the students participate in interactive and collaborative educational activities, and communicate via audio, text, and video, share the presenter's screen, re-play the recorded workshop which was made available in the SAL archived resource materials.
-The web-conferences enabled the instant sharing and access of multimedia-supported lectures and question-and-answer sessions.
+Despite the technical problems, the web conferencing software helped the students participate in interactive and collaborative educational activities and to communicate via audio, text, and video, share the presenter's screen, replay the recorded workshop made available in the SAL archived resource materials.
+They enabled the instant sharing and access of multimedia-supported lectures and question-and-answer sessions.

-The SAL founder and workshop coordinator indicated that due to their limited budged and lack of financial support, the web-conferences conducted with free web-conferencing software are a cost-efficient way to train graduate students in issues related to their major area of study.
-SAL did not pay for the software, nor for any meeting facilities.
+The SAL founder and workshop coordinator indicated that due to their limited budged and lack of financial support, the online workshops conducted with free web conferencing software are a cost-efficient way to train graduate students in issues related to their major area of study.
+SAL did not pay for the software nor for any meeting facilities.

-Survey findings also revealed that the web-conferences provided a constructivist learning environment, and a student-centered approach that focused on participants' needs and interests in linguistics research.
+Survey findings also revealed that the workshops provided a constructivist learning environment and a studentcentered approach that focused on participants needs and interests in linguistics research.
 The participants engage in a continuous, collaborative process of building and shaping knowledge about linguistic research, theory and practice.
-Their comments revealed a considerable knowledge gain, as a result of attending the training web-conferences.
-They indicated that the author had the skills to deliver practical information about locating references online, engaging attendees in exciting and practical information, and was able to effectively communicate with them.
+Their comments revealed a considerable knowledge gain as a result of attending the online training workshops.
+The workshop presenter had the skills to deliver practical information about locating references online, engaging attendees in exciting and practical information and effectively communicating with them.
 Mohammed wrote: